05/12/2017 | BEHIND THE DESIGN – THE AIRUSH FOIL SERIES

 CF- We work collectively on our products and even if there is a designated designer for a product, there are enough wild ideas flying around at any given time that it would be hard to frame any single person and what exactly they contributed.

 The idea behind the Mini Monster Convert is a convertible board that can be used from flat water to small surf as a standard board or you can attach the foil.
-It is the best board for a traveler who wants to ride in as many conditions as possible.
+It is the best board for a traveller who wants to ride in as many conditions as possible.

 The unique connection system has minimal drag when not in use, so when you are not using the foil, the board still functions very well as a normal planing hull.